How to Convert a Provisional Patent to a Non-Provisional Application

 Steps to Converting a Provisional Patent to a Non-Provisional Patent

-Ensure Your Provisional Patent Is Still Valid
+Ensure Your Provisional Patent Application Is Still Within the 12-Month Window

 Review Your Provisional Application’s Content

-Make sure that your provisional application:
+Make sure your provisional application:

-- Fully describes the invention.
+- fully describes the invention

-- Includes all necessary drawings or figures.
+- includes the necessary drawings or figures

 Gather Required Documents for the Non-Provisional Filing

-- An oath or declaration signed by the inventor(s).
+- an inventor oath or declaration

 Draft Patent Claims